Lucas Fasson

 Lucas Fasson dos Santos (born 30 May 2001) is a Brazilian professional footballer who plays as a defender for Russian club Lokomotiv Moscow.

 Club career

 In 2020, Spanish La Liga side Barcelona offered to sign Fasson from São Paulo but the transfer never happened due to Barcelona opting not to pay his 40 million euro release clause.

 For the 2020 season, he signed for Deportes La Serena in the Chilean top flight.

 On 8 June 2022, Fasson signed a four-year contract with Russian Premier League club Lokomotiv Moscow.
+On 17 June 2026, Fasson extended his Lokomotiv contract for four more seasons.

 International career

 Fasson represented Brazil U23 at the 2024 CONMEBOL Pre-Olympic Tournament, where Brazil failed to qualify for the Olympics.